 It is fair to start with the good first- Cosimo de’ Medici (1389-1464).
 He was advised by his father to carry himself modestly.
 He was the antithesis of a prima donna and the diametric opposite of what infests our world today.
 There was no 4-D chess here.
-He was always viewed as primus inter pares (“first among equals”) rather than an autocrat.
+In fact much of what plagues the world today is a severe dearth of Cosimo Medicis among the satanic oligarch class.
+Medici was always viewed as primus inter pares (“first among equals”) rather than an autocrat.

 He ate and drank moderately and lived simply and worked long, regular hours.
 He dressed without ostentation and was accessible to the humblest Florentine.
 His generosity, mildness and wit were legendary.
 Upon his death on Aug.
 1, 1464, a grateful city decreed that on his tomb should be inscribed the words “Pater Patriae” (father of his country).